The Kiss: 'I will not resign!' says Spanish football chief Rubiales over 'consensual peck' | Sport

 "The list of women and men wronged by Luis Rubiales in these years is too long and this must stop."

-"I want to say sorry for the deeds that happened in a moment of euphoria, I grabbed that part of my body and did so looking at Jorge Vilda (the coach)," he said on Friday.
+"I want to say sorry for the deeds that happened in a moment of euphoria, I grabbed that part of my body and did so looking at Jorge Vilda," he said on Friday.

-"I was so emotional, I lost control and I took my hands there."
+"Of course I have to apologise, to the Queen ... and to everyone else who has felt offended."

+Along with the presidents of Atletico Madrid and Sevilla, among other clubs, the Spanish players' association (AFE), which Rubiales formerly chaired, had called for him to step down.

 ??????
 Spanish football chief under fire after giving World Cup winner Jennifer Hermoso a kiss on the lips during the presentation! pic.twitter.com/gzxYkgUj5G— Terror Alarm (@Terror_Alarm) August 21, 2023